input-output-hk/peras-design/docs/reports/tech-report-1.md

 * If a block gains more than a certain threshold of votes (from the same round), a so-called quorum, it gets extra weight B (where each block has a base weight of 1).
 Since nodes always select the heaviest chain (as opposed to the longest chain, as in Praos), these blocks with extra weight accelerate settlement of all blocks before them.
 * A set of votes (from the same round) can be turned into a short certificate.
 Certificates are needed during the cooldown period (see below), but they can also be broadcast to nodes that are catching up.
 * If a quorum is not reached in a round, the protocol enters a cooldown period, in order to heal from the “damage” that could result from adversarial strategies centered around withholding adversarial votes.
 During the cooldown, voting is suspended, and block producers include information required to coordinate the restart (the latest known certificate) in their blocks.
 The duration of the cooldown period is roughly equal to k + B, where k is the settlement parameter of Praos.

+### Certificates

+The exact construction of Peras certificates is still unknown but we already know the feature set it should provide:

+* A Peras certificate must be reasonably "small" in order to fit within the limits of a single block without leading to increased transmission delay.
+  * The current block size on `mainnet` is 90kB, with each transaction limited to 16kB
+  * In order to not clutter the chain and take up too much block estate, a certificate should fit in a _single transaction_
+* Certificate need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum
+  * Certificate forging should be reasonably fast but is not on the critical of block diffusion: A round spans multiple possible blocks so there's more time to produce and broadcast it
+* Certificate must be reasonably fast to verify as it's on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight
+* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralised certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes

 ## Pseudo-code